 Amusement Device Inspection

-The Work Health and Safety Regulation requires the person with management or control of an amusement device to ensure a detailed Amusement Device Inspection is completed at least once every 12 months by a competent person.
+Contact UsThe Work Health and Safety Regulation requires the person with management or control of an amusement device to ensure a detailed Amusement Device Inspection is completed at least once every 12 months by a competent person.
+They must also ensure that the maintenance, inspection and, if necessary, testing of the amusement device is carried out by a competent person.
+This competent person must have acquired the knowledge and skills to carry out the task, through training, qualification or experience.

+DRA has over 26 years of ‘hands on’ experience in the Amusement Industry and have been supporting Major Theme Parks across Australia during this time.
 DRA are not a newcomer to this service for the Amusement Industry, as we have been supporting Major Theme Parks for over 26 years.
 We are recognised by the various Work Health and Safety Regulators in each State and Territory for the level of service we provide.
 Our Qualified and Certified Engineers can assist with the Amusement Device Inspection (Amusement Ride Inspections) and any necessary testing that must be carried out.
 We also ensure that the recommendations of the designer and/or manufacturer of the amusement device are taken into account.

 Inflatable Amusement Devices

-– to setup and secure the inflatable device
+- To setup and secure the inflatable device

 - how to remove any riders trapped in the device